 But that doesn’t mean it will taste good forever.
 While freezer burn doesn’t make frozen meat unsafe, it will make the texture dry and leathery.
-To identify freezer burn, look for ice crystals on the surface of the meat, or for a shriveled or discolored appearance.
+According to Nourish by WebMD, to identify freezer burn, look for ice crystals on the surface of the meat, or for a shriveled or discolored appearance.

 You can cut off freezer-burned spots before or after cooking.
-Or if the meat is heavily freezer-burned, you may want to throw it away.
+Or if the meat is heavily freezer-burned, you may want to throw it away entirely.

 How Long Does Frozen Meat Last?

 You’re not limited to only freezing raw meat!
-Cooked meat can also be frozen to prolong its life.
+According to USDA, cooked meat can also be frozen to prolong its life.

-For example, you could cook a large roast and freeze half of it to use in a future dish.
-Just be aware that raw frozen meat keeps a pleasing texture for longer than cooked frozen meat, since it hasn’t yet lost its moisture through the cooking process.
+For example, you can freeze fully cooked Polish sausage or you could cook a large roast and freeze half of it to use in a future dish.
+Just be aware that raw frozen meat keeps a pleasing texture for longer than cooked frozen meat since it hasn’t yet lost its moisture through the cooking process.